Steven-Zhang98/learning_note/london_subway_route_finder/London_project.md

 class StationNode:
 	"""
-	Purpose: Provide a basic node to construct a tree.
+	Purpose: Provide a basic node to construct a tree or graph.
 	Attributes: Each node has an ID and its neighbours.
 	Behaviours: Provide an interface to allow other parts of the program to insert and get neighbours.
 	"""